-Real Madrid sell Javi Sanchez to Valladolid
+Real Madrid Sell Javi Sanchez to Valladolid

 Last season he made appearances in LaLiga, the Copa del Rey and the Champions League for Los Blancos.

-Valencia were rumoured to be keen on Sanchez back in February but he has now signed a deal with Valladolid until June 2024.
+Valencia were rumored to be keen on Sanchez back in February but he has now signed a deal with Valladolid until June 2024.